wavemaker/docs/learn/how-tos/implement-openid-okta-provider.md

 [![](/learn/assets/wm_okta_role4.png)](/learn/assets/wm_okta_role4.png)

-8. Go to **Profile** and click on edit to provide the value for the role attribute.
+8. Go to **Profile** and click on **Edit** to provide the value for the role attribute.

 [![](/learn/assets/wm_okta_role5.png)](/learn/assets/wm_okta_role5.png)

+### Creating a custom server

-**Creating a custom server as custom claim like role attribute is not allowed in the default server**
+Custom server is created as custom claim like role attribute is not allowed in the default server.
+The below steps are to configure the custom server.

 9. Go to **Security** > **API** > **Add Authorization Server**.